textasdata/textasdata.github.io/resources/index.md

 permalink: /resources/
 ---

-This page is devoted to text-related resources.
+Visit the tabs above for various text-related resources.